uvicmakerlab/dhsi2016/photogrammetry.md

 * Lenses are also irrelevant (although, you should avoid fisheye or wide angle lenses).
 * Wherever possible, use a low ISO (say, 100 or 200), to avoid noise and grain in your photos.
 * If your camera has a manual mode, then consider using it.
 * When working with the natural or built environment, you might encounter hiccups with repetitive, shiny, plain, or reflective surfaces.

-* Avoid taking photos with other objects in the frame, as stitching programs will try to incorporate these objects into the model.
+* Avoid taking photos with other objects in the frame, as stitching programs will try to absorb these objects into the model.

-* It's nearly impossible to reconstruct moving objects, people, or animals.
+* It's nearly impossible to reconstruct moving objects, people, or animals (but that doesn't mean it's not amusing to try).
 * Overcast skies are ideal.
 Generally speaking, light and shadow will influence the reconstruction process.
 * Shoot frequently around a subject, with at least two consistent angles (e.g., high and low).

-* Don't use a flash.
+* Do NOT use a flash.
 * Where possible, create 80% overlap across images.
 In many ways, such redundancy is conducive to making meshes.
 * Start with a simple project, say, a batch of 25 images.
 Often, you don't need a lot of data to create a compelling mesh.

-Before feeding your images into Photoscan:

-* Before adding photos to Photoscan, consider batch processing them into two chunks: one with zero contrast, and one with maximum contrast.
-Here, Camera Raw in Bridge or Photoshop is a helpful tool.

 Photoscan workflow in short:

 1. Add cameras
 2. Align cameras
 3. Generate dense cloud
 4. Build mesh

-5. Build texture
+5. Add texture

 Photoscan Workflow in detail:

 1. Click the "add photos" button on the left (icon is a plus sign with a deck of images behind it).
 2. Select all photos you want in your batch and click open (you will then see the number of cameras, or photos, in your workspace on the left).
 3. If you wish, then you can select images on the right/bottom and use the intelligent scissors to create contours (removing the background) in individual images.
 4. In the menu, select "workflow," "align photos," with medium or high accuracy and --- if the object is static --- uncheck "constrain."
 5. Once processed, you'll see all of your cameras arranged in a sequence; click on a camera to see it.
 6. If you want to reduce the region (or bounding box) around your cameras, click "resize region" (the icon looks like crosshairs over a square).
 Resize the box with your mouse.
 7. Now return to "workflow" and select "build dense cloud."
 To save processing time, you can select "medium" quality.
 8. Once the cloud is constructed, return to "workflow" again and "build mesh" (consider these settings: arbitrary, dense cloud, and medium).
 This process will consume a bit of time.
 9. If you'd like to remove faces from the model, then use the rectangle tool (icon is a square made of dashes) to select unwanted areas and then click the delete selection button (icon is an x).
 10. For the last key step, under "workflow," select "build texture."
 11. With the mesh and texture constructed, in the menu try Tools > Mesh > Map UVs.
 (UVW is the coordinate system for meshes.
 U and V are essentially X and Y, respectively.)
 This tool will rendering your 3D mesh into a series of faces, expressed as a 2D image.
 It will also give you some important data about your mesh, including density data.
 12. If you want to export your model as a PDF, TIFF, JPG, OBJ (for Rhino or Blender), or 3DS (for SketchUp), then try File > Export.

 Photoscan workflow in action: